 Logos, Icons, and Illustrations → PNG

-Images with text, sharp lines, or flat shapes are better as PNG.
+Images with text, sharp lines, or flat shapes look much better as PNG.

-- Can actually be smaller than JPG for images with few colors
+- Can actually produce smaller files than JPG for images with few distinct colors

 Screenshots → PNG

 Screen captures belong in PNG.
-Screenshots contain a lot of text and fine lines that become blurry when saved as JPG.
+Screenshots contain a lot of text and fine lines that become noticeably blurry when saved as JPG, making them hard to read.

 Which Format for HEIC Conversions?